goshansp/rhel-edge/README.md

 # WIP: Upgrade Process
-1. Step 1 from `Initial Image Creation and Deployment Process`
+1. Preliminary: Step 1 from `Initial Image Creation and Deployment Process`
+1. TODO: Base Upgrade on previous image ...
+How to version?
+1. Push to Quay
 1. Ensure repo is public (Robot Account on 17.09.2025 was unable to authenticate)
 1. On the target `sudo bootc upgrade`